cx405/personal_stuff/README.md

 Open: YES (workaround exists)
 Problem: KDE Phonon can't connect to phonon-gstreamer backend
-Probable reason: Incorrect search paths in gstreamer-phonon package
+Actual reason: Incorrect search paths in gstreamer-phonon package
 Severity: HIGH
 Link: https://github.com/NixOS/nixpkgs/issues/27050
-Notes: I still have no idea how to fix this.
-This makes KDE desktop useless, for desktop user.
+Notes: This happens because the phonon backends have hard-coded search paths, which fail on nixos.
+This makes KDE useless for desktop user.
+The problem is NOT solved in the proper way currently.

 Open: YES